bbauska/JS-Programs/README.md

 <ul>
   <li>We create the Animal constructor with a greet method.</li>
   <li>We create the Dog constructor that inherits from Animal and has a bark method.</li>
-  <li>Prototypal inheritance is established using Object create Q, and we ensure that the
+  <li>Prototypal inheritance is established using Object.create(), and we ensure that the
     Dog constructor points correctly.</li>
   <li>We create an instance of Dog, and we can access methods from both Animal and Dog.</li>
 </ul>